MuscleMap/MuscleMap/README.md

         * Left and right multifidus, erector spinae, psoas major, and quadratus lumborum

     *Regions in development: neck, shoulder, arm, forearm, thorax, pelvis, thigh, leg, and foot*

+## Planned MuscleMap Phases

+1. Develop a standardized acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.

+2. Generate an open-source large (n≥1,000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body muscle MRI dataset across the lifespan using the standardized acquisition protocol.

+3. Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition using the heterogenous whole-body muscle MRI dataset.

+## Standardized Acquisition Protocol

+We are currently developing the standardized acquisition protocol for whole-body quantitative MRI of muscle.
+You can access the Google doc [here](https://docs.google.com/document/d/1q7AAnPEr7Rj5gb9d_mLrRnAiav1f32J-RPswvOPk5xE/edit?usp=sharing).
+To collaborate on the standardized acquisition protocol, please contact [us](mailto:neuromuscularinsightlab@stanford.edu).

 ## Citing MuscleMap